Stanisław Brzozowski (philosopher)

-Biography
+Life and career

 Leopold Stanisław Leon Brzozowski was born in 1878 in Maziarnia, a village near Chełm.
 He grew up in an impoverished gentry family, but attended private schools, which allowed him to enroll in the Faculty of Natural Sciences of the University of Warsaw in 1896.
 In 1897 Brzozowski was involved in student riots against Russian professors teaching at the university.
 As a consequence, Brzozowski and many other students were expelled from the university for a period of one year.
 Brzozowski then led the student organization Bratniak, established to maintain financial support for the expelled students.
 To help his father, who suffered from a fatal illness, Brzozowski decided to use the organization's funds.
 Although he had promised himself to give the money back as soon as possible, his embezzlement was discovered.
 The arbitration panel of the fellow members excluded Brzozowski from the activities of the organization for three years.
 In the same year (1898), he was imprisoned as a result of investigations into the secret activities of the Society for People's Education.

 Beginning in the autumn of 1898, Brzozowski suffered heavily from tuberculosis, a consequence of the time spent in prison.
 To recuperate, he went to a sanatorium in Otwock.
 In 1900 he met there Antonina Kolberg and they married the next year.
 In 1903 Brzozowski's only child, Anna Irena, was born.
 The health problems continued, and to receive more intensive medical care, in 1905 he traveled to Italy.
 In 1906 he went to Italy again and resided in Florence until his death there in 1911.
 The last few years of Brzozowski's life, although spent in gradually worsening health and material conditions, were the most productive.
 During that time he wrote his opus magnum – the novel Płomienie (The Flames) – a response to Demons by Fyodor Dostoyevsky, as well as important books concerning Brzozowski's philosophical and cultural program: Idee.
 Wstęp do filozofii dojrzałości dziejowej (Ideas: An introduction to the philosophy of historical maturity) and Legenda Młodej Polski (The legend of Young Poland).